esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/_index.en.md

 **Parking on the TU/e campus** is free for the first 30 minutes, after which parking costs €0.50 per 15 minutes, to a maximum of €7.50 a day. **Parking outside the campus** is free in _Rachelsmolen_ (a street) or in the street parallel to the _Onze Lieve Vrouwestraat_.

+## Am I allowd to bring a (larp) sword to fantasy court.
+You are allowed to carry a foam larp sword to fantasy court.
+Fighting with foam weapons is allowed on *the designated spots* in the tournament field and at the edge of the festival.
+People are responsible for the safety of their own larp swords.
+The organisation is at all times allowed to check larp-swords and request people to remove unsafe swords from the area.
+Always keep in mind the fighting safely rules.

+Carrying and fighting with hard wood, metal or plastic weapons is not allowed.
+As is carrying "real looking" larp weapons.
+Fantasy court takes place on public terrain so we have to follow the weapon laws.
+This also concerns knives and other weapons bought a the festival which have to be kept sealed in their packaging.

+The golden rule is ”don't do anything that forces us to be more strict”.
+Use your common sense and do not push the boundaries so we don't have to do that ourselves.

+### Fighting safely rules
+1. Stabbing with the weapons is prohibited.
+2. It is not allowed to hit the head or the neck.
+3. physical contact is not allowed.
+4. Participants have to pull their blows.
+Swing with reservation and make sure your sword will swing at the opponent and not through them.
+5. Running is not allowed.
+The tourney field is small enough that it's unnecessary and it can cause accidents.
+6. Shield-bashing is not allowed.
+7. Although they do count as valid hit locations we ask you to avoid hitting the groin, breasts wrists of the opponent since these body parts can hurt quite a bit.
+8. We do allow for upward and downward attacks.
+Be careful to not hit the head of the groin with these though.

+## Am I allowed to bring a pet to Fantasy Court?
+Pets are allowed on the campus terrain as long as they are leashed.
+Please clean up after your pets.
+If the ppet is causing a disturbance the oragnisation can ask you to leave the festival.

 # Sponsors